Navigating Uncharted (Neuroimmune) Waters

 Jonathan Kipnis is a neuroscientist, immunologist, and professor of pathology and immunology at the Washington University School of Medicine.
 His lab studies interactions between the immune system and nervous system.
 He is best known for his lab's discovery of meningeal lymphatic vessels in humans and mice, which has impacted research on neurodegenerative diseases such as Alzheimer's disease and multiple sclerosis, neuropsychiatric disorders, such as anxiety, and neurodevelopmental disorders such as autism and Rett syndrome.

-Simply put, we investigate how the nervous and immune systems talk to each other in health and disease.
-We have discovered lymphatic vessels in the tissues surrounding the brain, a finding that has challenged some of the previous dogmas in the field of neuroimmunology and increased our knowledge and understanding of how the immune system impacts neurological diseases.
+The Kipnis lab studies complex interactions between the immune and nervous systems.
+They investigate how the nervous and immune systems talk to each other in health and disease.
+They have discovered lymphatic vessels in the tissues surrounding the brain, a finding that has challenged some of the previous dogmas in the field of neuro-immunology and increased our knowledge and understanding of how the immune system impacts neurological diseases.

-Our goal is to elucidate the cellular and molecular mechanisms underlying nervous and immune system interactions in neurodegenerative, neurodevelopmental and mental disorders as well as in physiology (healthy aging).
+Their goal is to elucidate the cellular and molecular mechanisms underlying nervous and immune system interactions in neurodegenerative, neurodevelopmental and mental disorders as well as in physiology (as in healthy aging).

 Summary